Publish your integration

 - icon.svg: Use a pertinent icon related to the problem you are solving.

 - hub.md: It should contain an explanation of what the integration is, how to configure it, and how to use it.
-Please also add a link to git repo if your integration is open source, this drastically increase your chances of getting approved.
+Please include a link to your git repository if your integration is open source—this drastically increases your chances of getting approved.

 Your integration’s logic